 This class is offered to ASL students that desire to continue in the profession as either a teacher of the Deaf, an interpreter or a speech pathologist.
-Student will be placed by the corporation Deaf H/H consult teacher.
-Placement will be made in coordination to the students availability and age of placement (Level of school k-12) and availability in and outside our corporation.
+Students will be placed by the corporation Deaf H/H consult teacher.
+Placement will be made in coordination to the students availability and age of placement of school k-12) (Level and availability in and outside our corporation.
 Students will be placed through a screening and will be required to adhere to a contract of conduct.

-PENN FIRST ROBOTICS INTERNSHIP I (WBL) Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: Application required Weight: 4.0 DOE# 5974 This course is weighted on a 4.5 scale if taken with Automation & Robotics I.
+PENN FIRST ROBOTICS INTERNSHIP I (WBL) Semesters: 2 Credits: 2 Grade Level: 11-12 Weight: 4.5 DOE# 5974 This course is weighted on a 4.5 scale if taken with Automation & Robotics I.

 This course is offered as a 0 hour class.
 Students will report to class outside of the school day.
 Classes will meet at 7:30am on Gold Days and 3:30pm to 5:30 pm one day per week.
 This class is offered in conjunction with the Automation & Robotics I & II classes.
 Robotics Internship students participate in Penn's school-based enterprise "The Black Knight" FRC Robot in all facets of operations, including marketing, fundraising, and community outreach.
 Students that successfully complete both classes Automation & Robotics and Penn FIRST Robotics Internship will receive a weighted grade.
 Students should plan to take both Automation & Robotics I as well as Penn FIRST Robotics Internship I.

-Penn# 0678 PENN FIRST ROBOTICS INTERNSHIP II (WBL) Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: Penn First Robotics Internship I AND Application Weight: 4.0 DOE# 5974

-This course is weighted on a 4.5 scale if taken with Automation & Robotics II.
+PENN FIRST ROBOTICS INTERNSHIP II (WBL) Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: Penn First Robotics Internship I Weight: 4.5 DOE# 5974 This course is weighted on a 4.5 scale if taken with Automation & Robotics II.